 Contrary to popular belief, you do not need to have a clinical degree or A-Levels to start your career in health or care.
 All that matters is that you develop the skills, values, behaviours, and knowledge that employers need.

-No GCSE’s?
+No GCSEs?
 Don’t worry.

 Most entry-level roles require you to have either a specific qualification or the equivalent experience.
-Many of us develop the soft skills required to be successful in employment through everyday life – whether caring for a family member, playing team sports, resolving conflicts, learning how to manage your schedule and prioritise your workload through running a household or studying.
+Many of us develop the soft skills required to be successful in employment through everyday life – whether caring for a family member, playing team sports, resolving conflicts, learning how to manage your schedule and prioritise your workload, through to running a household or studying.

-Even if you do not have GCSE’s, you can be successful in an application by showing skills and competence in the other areas required (understanding of confidentiality, ability to demonstrate NHS values, demonstrate your understanding of equality, diversity and inclusion.)
-If you can demonstrate an ability to learn and a passion for the role, you can be supported to gain your maths and English Level 2 functional skills once you are in employment.
+Even if you do not have GCSEs, you can be successful in an application by showing skills and competence in the other areas required (understanding of confidentiality, ability to demonstrate NHS values, demonstrate your understanding of equality, diversity and inclusion.) Â If you can demonstrate an ability to learn and a passion for the role, you can be supported to gain your maths and English Level 2 functional skills once you are in employment.

 Alternatively, you can gain a qualification in functional skills for maths and English before you apply, or whilst you undertake a Level 2 apprenticeship (which is equivalent to GCSE Grade 4/C standard.)
 This way, you can earn while you learn, develop skills and a qualification, and there will often be a job available once you complete your apprenticeship.